York, North Yorkshire and East Riding (YNYER): a study on low carbon value chains and economic growth

 Specifically, Cambridge Econometrics’ role within the project was to first establish the key components and activities of the value chains of five shortlisted technologies, deemed to be of greatest importance to the YNYER area.
 Second, Cambridge Econometrics’ determined the economic value of each stage of the value chain in terms of gross value added (GVA) and jobs.

-The report directly fed in to YNYER LEP’s Local Energy Strategy, due to be published in March 2019.
+The report directly fed in to YNYER LEP’s Local Energy Strategy, available here.

 Please see the full report here: